alphacentaury-github/ReactionGUI/README.md

 5. scipy ( install with command "pip install scipy")

 ---followings are included and thus no separate install/download is necessary for WINDOWS. ---

----one have to prepare executable files for other OS.                                      ---
+---one have to compile executable files for other OS.                                      ---

 6. executable file of FRESCO and SFRESCO.
   ( from http://www.fresco.org.uk/ )